 - Age.
 While diabetes can occur at any age, it mostly occurs in middle-aged to senior dogs.
 Most dogs who develop it are age 5 or older when diagnosed.

-- Gender.
+- Sex.
 Unspayed female dogs are twice as likely as male dogs to have diabetes.

 - Chronic or repeated pancreatitis.
 Chronic or repeated pancreatitis (inflammation of the pancreas) can eventually cause extensive damage to that organ, resulting in diabetes.

 - Obesity.
 Obesity contributes to insulin resistance and is a risk factor for pancreatitis, which can lead to diabetes.

 - Steroid medications.
 These can cause diabetes when used long-term.